Raztsook/ML/README.md

 ## Objective
+This project provides a web application that clusters patent claims using BERT embeddings with K-Means clustering.

-Our goal is to better understand competition in the mobile communications sector by studying patent claims.
-We have created a method to group patent claims into clear topics and use this method in a simple interactive tool.
-This tool lets users pick how many groups they want and shows the names and number of claims in each group.
+The goal of this project is to better understand competition in the mobile communications sector by studying patent claims.
+We created a method to group patent claims into clear topics and built an interactive tool for this purpose.
+This tool allows users to select the number of groups they want, and it displays the name and number of claims in each group.

 ## Tasks